 Love doesn’t need to be about a couple.
-It can be about loving oneself, loving mankind, being passionate about what we do in our life, etc. Draw attention to all that love can be.
-Love is such a powerful emotion as it brings joy, sadness, compassion, pain, grief, frustration, and many other emotions.
-While the mood of love is surrounding our students throughout the day (for better or for worse), let’s connect this emotion directly to their singing.
+It can be about loving oneself, loving mankind or being passionate about what we do in our life.
+Draw attention to all that love can be.
+Love is such a powerful emotion.
+It brings joy, sadness, compassion, pain, grief, frustration, and many other emotions.
+The mood of love is surrounding our students throughout the day (for better or for worse).
+As a result, let’s connect this emotion directly to their singing.

 5. Discuss the specific themes of love within our music

 Focus on the songs that share this theme.
 Sometimes it is love of nature, love of life, or love of another being.
 For our “Valentine’s Day” rehearsal, “love” can be the entry point into our music; as we connect the applicable theme of “Valentine’s Day” back into our chosen song selections, some students may be able to connect deeper to their music.
-When we offer a different entry point into our music, (focusing on dynamics, articulation, vowels, meaning, etc), we can reach our students in a new and profound way.
+As a result of offering a different entry point into our music, (focusing on dynamics, articulation, vowels, meaning, etc), we can reach our students in a new and profound way.

 6. Learn and sing a Valentine’s Day Round